 These unusual fungi contain a unique compound called cordycepin, which is thought to have a range of benefits.
 People use cordyceps for various reasons, including supporting energy, endurance, and athletic performance.

 Chaga is not technically a mushroom but a fungal mass known as a sclerotium.
 It grows on birch trees in northern areas of Asia, Europe, and America and has a long history of use in Siberian folk medicine.

 Chaga's benefits are largely due to its relationship with birch trees, from which it derives many of its active compounds.
-It has potent antioxidant properties, and people use it to support immunity, digestion, and metabolic health.
+It has potent antioxidant properties, and it is used to support immunity, digestion, and metabolic health.

 Shiitake is probably best known as an edible mushroom and is popular throughout Asian cuisine.
 It has a delicious earthy flavor and a satisfying texture, making it an excellent meat substitute.
 However, shiitake mushrooms have powerful healing properties too.

 Shiitake is one of the most thoroughly researched functional fungi and is full of beneficial polysaccharides.
-People use them to support immune health and general wellbeing.
+These mushrooms are often used to support immune health and general well-being.

 Maitake is another delicious fungus that is popular throughout Asia but also grows in North America and Europe.
 It is sometimes known as "hen of the woods" due to its distinctive feathery appearance.
 It has a more subtle flavor than shiitake but is equally delicious and healthy, too.

-This mushroom is another excellent source of polysaccharides, and people use it to support immunity and wellness.
+This mushroom is another excellent source of polysaccharides, often used to support immunity and wellness.